 Another of the excellent things to do in the Næroyfjord region is sea kayaking.
-You can explore the length of this breath-taking fjord by kayak – with some tour companies even offering camping by the waterside.
+You can explore the length of this breath-taking fjord by kayak.
+Some tour companies even offer camping by the waterside.

 The Best Hotel Near Næroyfjord in Norway

 The Stalheim Hotel is sheltered in the green and pleasant Næroy valley, bordered on both sides by soaring mountains.
 This beautiful and peaceful setting has been an inspiration for many artists over the years and is one of the best hotels near Næroyfjord in Norway.

 The hotel offers a range of well-furnished rooms, a good-quality restaurant, and a spacious garden terrace.
 Better still, it’s located right next to the Stalheim Folk Museum, where you can discover cultural and artistic treasures from many periods including Norway’s middle ages.